After offering a selection of diving watches for summer 2018, it was only natural not to abandon dress watches any longer.

 - Price: 795 euros

-- A fine watch and very pleasant to wear
+- A fine watch that is very comfortable to wear

 - A classic watch with a little vintage touch and a slight twist.
-Certain variations of the model offer an interesting variety of dials
+Some variations of the model offer an interesting variety of dials

 - A caliber generally offered in watches positioned in a slightly higher price segment

-- An apparent background which is not necessarily useful, without being shocking
+- An apparent background that is not necessarily useful, without being shocking

 Where to find it?